dask/dask/docs/source/dataframe-parquet.rst

 Dask will write one file per Dask dataframe partition to this directory.
 To optimize access for downstream consumers, we recommend aiming for an in-memory size of 10-250 MiB per partition.
 This helps balance worker memory usage against Dask overhead.
-You may find the `DataFrame.memory_usage_per_partition` method useful for determining if your data is partitioned optimally.
+You may find the :meth:`DataFrame.memory_usage_per_partition` method useful for determining if your data is partitioned optimally.

 :func:`to_parquet` has many configuration options affecting both behavior and performance.
 Here we highlight a few common options.